SPARED FROM EXTINCTION: HOW MARKET RESEARCH KEEPS BRANDS ON THE CUTTING EDGE

 A brand like Ulta understands that while their main product has been cosmetics, they are truly in the beauty industry, not strictly the cosmetic industry.
 And so, after recognizing the natural beauty trend, the company has shifted towards more skincare products to meet the rising demand.

-There are countless examples of huge corporations who had a massive market-share that have been destroyed by their failure to adapt to consumer shifts – think Nokia and Blockbuster Video.
+There are countless examples of huge corporations that had a massive market share that has been destroyed by their failure to adapt to consumer shifts – think Nokia and Blockbuster Video.

 OFFER THE PERFECT PRODUCT OR SERVICE